31 Best Healthy Ground Pork Recipes

 Pork can be a superstar dinner ingredient for many reasons, which is why we've put together a truly fun list of easy ground pork recipes.
 First and foremost, lean pork is high in protein and B-complex vitamins, while being low in fat, so it's an excellent addition to a healthy diet.
 Secondly, pork is really affordable, especially ground pork.
-And finally, it's extremely versatile, and and the perfect meat for meatballs, ragu, sausages, meatloafs, and more.
+And finally, it's extremely versatile and the perfect meat for meatballs, ragu, sausages, meatloaves, and more.

 Frizzled Eggs and Sausage With Sautéed Greens

 Few styles of eggs are as fun to say (and eat) as are frizzled eggs.
 They have delightfully crispy edges with a center that stays soft, which you'll appreciate all the more as the runny yolk coats your homemade ground pork sausage and sautéed kale.

 Get our recipe for Frizzled Eggs and Sausage with Sautéed Greens.